Reviews You Can Rely On

 Accuracy

 We know that accurate GPS recordings and metrics are important.
 Nobody wants wonky elevation data or elevated heart rate stats, especially with the cost of today's devices.
 We've been impressed with the watches in our test group, each performing adequately across the price ranges.
-Luckily, all the watches we tested now feature multi-band GPS satellite recording, with some even working in multi-frequency.
+Luckily, all the watches we tested now feature advanced satellite tracking, with some using even more precise positioning technology for improved accuracy.
 GPS signal strength, satellite location, watch fit, and internal hardware all have a large impact on device accuracy.

 gps watch - we analyzed all of the gps tracks provided by the units. a) our...

 We analyzed all of the GPS tracks provided by the units.
-A) Our steep hill test showing accuracy in steep terrain.
-B) Winners of our steep hill test - these had the most uniform tracks without errors.
+A) Our steep hill test shows accuracy in steep terrain.
+B) Winners of our steep hill test with the most uniform tracks without errors.
 C) All devices performed well on city streets.
 D) Long open straightaways also led to good GPS tracks for all units.
+Credit: Matthew Richardson

 Heart Rate Monitor Accuracy

-One important thing to note regarding optical heart rate monitors — which every GPS watch uses — is that they do not provide quality data for people with dark skin, tattoos, or large amounts of hair or sweat under the monitor.
-This is because they use photoplethysmography (PPG): light reflected back from your arteries indicates your heart rate.
-Everything from outside light to bursts of activity, and interference from hair, melanin, tattoo ink, sweat, etc., can all affect readings.
+One important thing to note about optical heart rate monitors, which every GPS watch uses, is that they do not provide reliable data for people with dark skin, tattoos, or heavy hair or sweat under the monitor.
+This is because they use light reflected back from your arteries to estimate your heart rate.
+Everything from ambient light to bursts of activity and interference from hair, melanin, tattoo ink, sweat, etc., can affect readings.

-The Amazfit Active Edge's TLT display is easy to see in a variety of sun conditions, we wish the model had an always on display mode so we could see it without fully rotating our wrist while running.
+The Amazfit Active Edge display is easy to see in a variety of sun conditions.
+We wish the model had an always-on display mode so we could see it without fully rotating our wrist while running.
+Credit: Matthew Richardson

 Activity Use

-gps watch - the amoled display on the forerunner 970 is bright and easily...
+gps watch - the bright display on the forerunner 970 is easily readable in all...

-The AMOLED display on the Forerunner 970 is bright and easily readable in all lighting conditions.
+The bright display on the Forerunner 970 is easily readable in all lighting conditions.
+Credit: Matthew Richardson

 gps watch - a more robust watch is a good idea when climbing or backpacking.